Redefining the way people think about the role of education in restoring communities.

 Originally established by the San Francisco Sheriff’s Department (2003) as the first charter school for incarcerated adults in the nation, today Five Keys is a nationally recognized non-profit education management corporation that operates accredited charter schools, workforce development and reentry programs for transitional-aged youth (TAY) and adults at over 70 locations in the community and in 17 county jails across California.

 Contact the school near you and enroll today.
-Five Keys has established various programs at sites in six counties: San Francisco, Los Angeles, Alameda, San Mateo, Solano and San Bernardino.
+Five Keys has established various programs at sites in seven counties: San Francisco, Los Angeles, Alameda, San Mateo, Santa Clara, Solano and San Bernardino.